Luxcium/python-repl/README.md

 # python-repl

+## Don't have any expectations

-I use a different branch for each of my computers and this project is not currently maintained in a way that is friendly to others.
-Feel free to grab what can be useful to you.
+This project is for my personal use, it is not currently maintained in a way that is friendly for general use by others (this includes you), therefor *it is garanteed that this project will **NOT** be fit for any particular purpose*.

+### Use what can be useful to you

+Regardless feel free to grab what can be useful to you for your personal projects or open source projects.
 Some parts of this work are under Mozilla Public License, v.
-2.0. and other parts are under MIT the use of any part of code should be flexible for you and for people using the code you produce in all cases please state `Copyright (c) 2019-present Benjamin Vincent Kasapoglu` when possible please list the changes you made from this current work...
+2.0. and other parts are under MIT the use of any part of code should be flexible for you and for people using the code you produce in all cases please state `Copyright (c) 2019-present Benjamin Vincent Kasapoglu` and when possible please list the changes you made from this current work...

+## Report bugs, problems and security issues

 Please open a pull request to correct small bugs or any security issues or to fix compatibilities issues...
-If possible plesae first open an [issue](https://github.com/Luxcium/python-repl/issues) to describe the probleme...
+If possible plesae first open an [issue](https://github.com/Luxcium/ahmyzsh/issues) to describe the probleme...
-Then open a pull request that fixes your issue...
+Then open a pull request that fixes the issue...

+## Workflows and branch

-I am using the [luxcium](https://github.com/Luxcium/python-repl/tree/luxcium) branch on my macOS and [pc-master-race](https://github.com/Luxcium/python-repl/tree/pc-master-race) branch fo my WSL on windows...
+I use a different branch for each of my computers (or workflows).
+I am using the [luxcium](https://github.com/Luxcium/ahmyzsh/tree/luxcium) branch on my macOS and [pc-master-race](https://github.com/Luxcium/ahmyzsh/tree/pc-master-race) branch fo my WSL on windows and now my main computer is using fedora so I am using the [fedora-working-station](https://github.com/Luxcium/ahmyzsh/tree/fedora-working-station) as my main development branch...

+## THESES FILES CANNOT BE USED `AS IS`

+Consider the folowing text as being part of each files you get from this repo.
+Files or part of code under MIT liscense will be taged accordingly:

 ```shell
 ################################################################################